 Two very like individuals can create some rather stormy moments if they have strong different opinions about something because you both know which buttons to push and how much to push.

 Too much similarity may also lead to things being predictable and boring because you don’t push each other to try something new.
 You may become so comfortable with each other that you get stuck in a rut.
 And if there is no limit to your “independent lives”, some couples find themselves drifting further and further part.

 Can it work if you and you too much alike (too similar)?

 There is a huge body of research that says “likes attract” type relationships have more stability and longevity.
 But stability and longevity isn’t always happy and fulfilled.

-Even two people who have “instant compatibility” still have to face the fact that relationships require effort to keep them strong and positive, progressive and healthy, exciting and passionate.
+Even two people who have “instant compatibility” still have to deal with the fact that relationships require effort to keep them strong and positive; and healthy, exciting and passionate.